Brandywine Sour Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Sweet & Sour Mix: This is a sweetener made with lemon juice, lime juice, sugar, and water.
-I made mine using this stovetop recipe.
+Sweet & Sour Mix: This is a sweetener made with lemon juice, lime juice, white sugar, and water, which are blended and heated into a syrup with a balanced sweet-tart flavor.

 Bartending Tools